EmmanuelOsaea/Cv-samples/README.md

 **Corporate Banking Specialist**
 Citi, Ireland | August/2020 – Present

-- Structured and negotiated loans ranging from $1M to $70M for corporate clients, achieving 6,900% increase in portfolio revenue.
+- Structured and negotiated loans ranging from $1M to $70M for corporate clients, achieving a 6,900% increase in portfolio revenue.

 - Exercised detailed financial analyses to assess clients' credit status, ensuring alignment with risk management policies.